-At the time of this writing, U.S. student loan debt has surpassed $1.6 trillion – and that number grows with each passing second.
-Among these dollars borrowed, we can assume some were spent rationally and responsibly, while others covered unnecessary or impulsive expenditures.
+At the time of this writing, U.S. student loan debt has surpassed $1.6 trillion — and that number grows with each passing second.
+Among the money borrowed for student loans, we can assume some were spent rationally and responsibly, while others covered unnecessary or impulsive expenditures.

 But we can do more than assume – we can get the information straight from the source.
 We asked 1,048 college graduates across the country to break down their true disbursements of money borrowed, their biggest wastes, and even the financial repercussions of specific purchases as a student.
 Continue reading to see what this group had to say about their student loan spending.

 Residual disbursements are an excess of financial aid funding students may receive as a credit after tuition and fees have been paid.
 Students then can keep the money, return it to the lender, or a mix of both.
 While 63% chose the first, 22% chose to return some of the funds.
 In other words, only 15% of borrowers decided to return all the excess funds they received to the lender to jump-start loan repayments.

 Of the 85% who kept some or all of their residual student loan funds, 89% chose to spend some residual funds on essential items.
 However, 50% of this relatively responsible spending group still said they regretted their decision.
 On the other hand, 75% of residual loan keepers spent some money on nonessential items, leaving 79% of them regretful over this decision.
 Because debt is such a significant source of stress, it’s no surprise that any additional spending would correlate with regret as well.